Miaoyuan12138/IS477-Lyca/StatusReport.md

 - Timeline adjustment: Because the interim deadline was moved one week later, we reorganized our schedule to better distribute workload across November.
 This ensures all milestones are achieved with sufficient time for peer review and testing.

-- Indicator refinement: After exploring the mental-health dataset, we confirmed that the “Recent mentally unhealthy days among adults aged ≥18 years” indicator offers the best temporal coverage and interpretability.
-We plan to use “Age-adjusted Mean” as a secondary measure for sensitivity analysis.
+- Indicator refinement: After exploring the mental-health dataset, we decided that "Recent mentally unhealthy days among adults aged ≥18 years" is the best main indicator.
+It has good yearly coverage and is easy to understand.
+We plan to use "Age-adjusted Mean" as a secondary measure for sensitivity analysis.

 - Integration improvement: The join keys have been standardized using consistent state names, and we will later explore mapping to FIPS codes for greater reproducibility.

 - Workflow evolution: Initially, we only planned manual processing; now we are transitioning to an automated workflow managed by scripts and reproducible environments.
-This will make our final release fully rerunnable with a single command.
+This will allow the whole workflow to be rerun with one command.

 - Expanded documentation: Additional files (requirements.txt, Reproduce.md, and quality-summary outputs) were added to enhance transparency.